riverbed/Riverbed-Community-Toolkit/SteelConnect/Azure-Generate-Credentials/README.md

 azure_credentials_generate.sh
 ```

+About 2 min after, the output will display the generated credential and application details to setup a connector to Azure:

+- Subscription ID
+- Application ID (client ID)
+- Secret Key
+- Tenant ID

+### 3. Configure SteelConnect

+Use the credentials and details to configure the Azure connector in SteelConnect CX or EX:

-About 2 min after you will get the output with all the parameters required to add the Azure account in SteelConnect SCM > Network Design > Azure.
+- in SteelConnect CX: SCM > Network Design > Azure
+- in SteelConnect EX: Direction > CMS Connector